-- 1. Turn on the WCCP feature: - ip wccp <service group ID> password [0-7] <passwd> - 2.
-On the router or switch interface, enable redirection for incoming (ingress) packets or outgoing (egress) packets.
+Turn on the WCCP feature:

+2. On the router or switch interface, enable redirection for incoming (ingress) packets or outgoing (egress) packets.

 Where your hardware and network topology support it, it is recommended that redirection be performed on the ingress interface (using the "redirect in" commands).